jcklie/anki-maobi/README.md

 ### Why is this add-on so large?

 In order to generate the quizzes and display characters, stroke information is needed.
 Although the character data for one Hanzi is relatively small, it adds up when you support over 9000 characters.
 I already compressed the data to reduce the footprint.

+## Change log

+### 0.2.0

+- Change configuration to enable different fields for the same deck, e.g. to quiz simplified and traditional.
+- Make grid size configurable

+### 0.1.0

+- First release

 ## License